openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 > In parallel to that, Coolo and Tom were contributing to the new BuildService [web interface](http://build.opensuse.org).
 After long working hours we
               finally came out with a great web interface for OBS which was a big bum for the whole project, as it makes working in OBS much more fun.
-I remember that whole thing being started as a sprint called â€œFactory statusâ€, aiming to provide a good [overview page](https://build.opensuse.org/projectstatus?project=openSUSE%3AFactory) for the Factory project in OBS.
-It grew a bit more ambitions, but, well, thatâ€™s how it goes if things are in movement ;-)
+I remember that whole thing being started as a sprint called “Factory status”, aiming to provide a good [overview page](https://build.opensuse.org/projectstatus?project=openSUSE%3AFactory) for the Factory project in OBS.
+It grew a bit more ambitions, but, well, that’s how it goes if things are in movement ;-)
 >
 >   * LinuxTag
 >